Shefcoding/Superpy-/README.md

 ***Advance time***

 Using this command advances the time in the program.
+You can also go back to the date today.
 This is an example of how this command can be used.
 >  python main.py advance_time --time 1
+>  python main.py advance_time --today

 ***CSV to JSON***